-"In every generation", each person is to retell the Exodus as though he or she personally went out of Egypt.
+"In every generation", each person is to retell the Exodus as though they personally went out of Egypt.
 "You shall explain to your child, 'It is because of what God did for me when I came out of Egypt."
 The Hebrew word for Egypt, "Mitzrayim", means "narrow places."
-We honor all those who try to move forward from narrow, painful places to joy and freedom.
-Esser Makot--The Ten Plagues Reader: One by one, ten plagues afflicted the land and people of Egypt.
+We honor all who try to move forward from restricted places, to joy and freedom.
+Esser Makot--The Ten Plagues Reader: One by one, ten plagues afflicted the people of Egypt.
 The water turned to blood.
 The rivers filled with frogs.
 Gnats and flies flew everywhere.
 Their cattle died.
 The people suffered with boils.
 Hail pounded the land.
 Locusts devoured the vegetation.
 Darkness hid everything.
-It was not until after the last plague, the death of the firstborn, that Pharaoh relented.
-Even then, he changed his mind, led his warriors in pursuing the Israelites--and the Egyptian army drowned in the Sea.
-We pray today for paths to freedom that "leave no one orphaned, childless, or gasping for air." from The Ma-yan Hagaddah Reader As we name each plague, we remove a drop of wine our juice from our cups, using the tip of a spoon or a finger.
+It was not until after the tenth plague, that Pharaoh relented.
+Even then, he changed his mind, led his warriors in pursuing the Israelites--and his army drowned in the sea.
+We pray today for paths to freedom that "leave no one orphaned, childless, or gasping for air." from The Ma-yan Hagaddah Reader: As we name each plague, we remove a drop of wine or juice from our cups, using the tip of a spoon or a finger.
 The tradition is that we do not lick our fingers, as a sign that we take no pleasure in the misfortune of others.
-As Rabbi Josh recites the names of the plagues, , let's join in, keeping ourselves muted.
+As I recite the names of the plagues, stay on mute, and say them with me: